How Does Blue Light Effect Your Eyes

 “Don’t sit so close to the TV.
 You’ll go blind.”
 How much truth is there to that?
-We went from believing the statement when we were children, to deciding it’s complete nonsense, to going back to the possibility that it makes sense …. sort of.
+We went from believing the statement when we were children, to decide it’s complete nonsense, to going back to the possibility that it makes sense …. sort of.
 A television screen, computer screen, or phone most likely won’t “make you go blind,” but it certainly can result in headaches, red eyes, blurry vision, and maybe even dizziness.
 So, what’s the deal here regarding how blue light affects your eyes?
 And what can you do to save yourself?
+Here our Michigan eye doctor explains the effects of blue light eye damage.

 The issue isn’t so much the television screen or monitor, or even constantly moving those eyeballs back and forth to follow the motion on the screen.
 The issue is more about the “blue light” that emanates from technological devices.